What does it actually take to win a hackathon?

 • Lost narrative: focus on AI output generation loses sight of the user problem

-AI levels the playing field on execution—differentiation now comes from problem selection, creative vision, and the human elements: storytelling, unique insights, and authentic passion.
+AI levels the playing field on execution - differentiation now comes from problem selection, creative vision, and the human elements: storytelling, unique insights, and authentic passion.
+As Innovation Mode 2.0 argues, when AI handles the building, the scarce skill becomes judgment about what to build.

 • Unique angle: your perspective, experience, and insight can't be AI-generated